NicholasChug/100-days-of-code/log.md

 **Today's Progress:** Honestly did not do any coding today which was nice to take the day off!
 Thought about where to go in my career a little bit in terms of a path.

 **Link to work:** No link to work as of yet but thinking of setting up a new github repo as note tacking for the hacking course

+### Day 26: April 5, 2020

+**Today's Progress:** Found out about fullstack open online through the University of Helsinki.
+I've decided to go through this and gain some full-stack capabilities!
+Stay tuned for upcoming projects and materials

+**Link to work:** No link to work as of yet but thinking of setting up a new github repo as note tacking for the hacking course